 BCSTA staff may contact the motion sponsor to seek clarification of the motion or to request information if the motion submission form is not completed in full.
-On the motion submission form in the portal, please indicate which school trustee the board, branch or committee has authorized to communicate with BCSTA staff about the motion (including approving possible revisions to the motions).
+On the motion submission form, please indicate which school trustee the board, branch or committee has authorized to communicate with BCSTA staff about the motion (including approving possible revisions to the motions).

 Boards, branches and committees are encouraged to have clear processes in place for how they will respond to questions and recommendations from the Legislative Committee.
-Ensure a member of the board, branch or committee is authorized to work with BCSTA staff and the committee directly and that they are readily available to provide a timely response.
+Ensure a member of the board, branch or committee is authorized to work with BCSTA staff and the committee directly.